 The digital space is continuously morphing and remains fluid and dynamic, so much so that it takes a specialized focus to keep up with evolving trends and directional changes.
 Because most companies do not have an internal role to monitor and communicate the implications, consultants are extremely valuable as a means of keeping a pulse on the market.
 Insights from a consultant could be converted into competitive advantages by spotting trends early on and learning through iteration as trends mature.
 In this case, what is “known” evolves so quickly that a consultant helps you take advantage of new opportunities, or select the best new alternative triggered by these transformations.

-Ultimately, it’s important to understand that the solutions consultants deliver is only part of their value.
+Ultimately, it’s important to understand that the solutions consultants deliver are only part of their value.
 The other part is the educational journey along the way to their conclusions.
-It is the processes taken to arrive at their insight, the questions that challenge what was once considered “the norm”, giving reason for pause and reflection, that make up the balance of the value of the client-consultant relationship.
+It is the processes taken to arrive at their insight, the questions that challenge what was once considered “the norm”, giving the reason for pause and reflection, that make up the balance of the value of the client-consultant relationship.

-The mere presence of an effective consultant serves as a proactive means of intervention to examine, contemplate and inquire, to remove invisible barriers and accelerate flow, and course correct the auto-pilot nature of most organizations.
+The mere presence of an effective consultant serves as a proactive means of intervention to examine, contemplate and inquire, to remove invisible barriers and accelerate the flow, and course correct the auto-pilot nature of most organizations.
 Their “third option” to binary choices make consultants a worthy investment to leverage and a necessity to progress beyond the nature of our cyclical patterns of human, and corporate behavior.